Genhis/VintageStoryMods/BetterSmelting/readme.md

   - Contribution of item stack temperature above melting point towards smelting progress is no longer clamped to integer multiples of melting temperature (items smelt faster).
   - Cooking pot and crucible heating speed depends on items in the slots (configurable).
   - When adding items to cooking containers, the temperature is averaged between all slots instead of taking the lowest value.
+- **Forge patch:**
-- **Forge patch:** The amount of fuel added depends on item burn duration and burn temperature.
+  - The amount of fuel added depends on item burn duration and burn temperature.
+  - Configurable minimum fuel temperature - the default value is unchanged (1000).

 ## Burning time comparison (real-time minutes)